-Do you want to run a successful blog giveaway?
-Running a contest on your site is an excellent way to do something positive for your audience while growing your brand.
+Do you want to know how to run a blog giveaway?
+Blog contests and giveaways are an excellent way to do something positive for your audience while growing your brand.
 But how do you create one, and what mistakes should you avoid?

 Almost every type of blog runs contests.
-Some bloggers run them as part of paid brand partnerships, while others do it to fill a gap in their content calendars.
+Some bloggers run blog contests and giveaways as part of paid brand partnerships, for example, a beauty blog giveaway working with makeup brands.
+Yet, others do it to fill a gap in their content calendars.

-Look at this way; if you’re posting regular content, chances are you’re generating far more organic traffic to your blog than your Facebook page or Twitter profile.
+Look at it this way; if you’re posting regular content, you’re generating far more organic traffic to your blog than your Facebook page or Twitter profile.
 Therefore your blog is the perfect place to reach an audience of targeted users.

 With this in mind, here are a few more reasons why you should run a giveaway for your blog: